rht-labs/enablement-codereadyworkspaces/README.md

 ## Use the factory to create a workspace

-Browse to the Code Ready Workspace factory URL link provided after running the ansible playbook to launch your workspace in OpenShift
+Browse to the Code Ready Workspace factory URL link provided after running the ansible playbook to launch your workspace in OpenShift:

 ```
   "href": "https://codeready-workspaces.apps.cluster.example.com/f?name=DO500%20Template&user=admin"